RenderToolbox3/RenderToolboxDocker/README.md

 ### Linux Flavors
 The instructions here should work for Ubuntu.

-The instructions *almost* work on Amazon Linux, but we would have to figure out how to install `aufs` on Amazon Linux.  `aufs` is needed for large Docker images like our Matlab layer.
+The instructions *almost* work on Amazon Linux, but we would have to figure out how to install the `aufs` file system on Amazon Linux.  `aufs` is needed for large Docker images like our Matlab layer.
 This layer is large because Matlab is large.

 # Dependencies